TinyTapeout/tinytapeout_www/content/siliwiz/cmosinverter/_index.en.md

 ![](../images/image35.png?width=20pc)

 There are many ways to draw this, but it’s fairly usual to use the same piece of polysilicon as the gate for both the P type and N type.
-If you get stuck you can check [my solution](https://app.siliwiz.com/?preset=inverter).
+If you get stuck you can check [my solution here](https://app.siliwiz.com/?preset=inverter).

 ![](../images/image56.png)